 - In a separate large bowl beat together the butter, sugar, and lemon zest until fluffy (about 2-3 minutes).

-- Beat in the vanilla extract and lemon juice.
+- Beat the eggs into the butter mixture 1 at a time.
+Then stir in the vanilla extract and lemon juice.

-- With the mixer on low speed, beat in about ½ of the sour cream followed by about ½ of the flour mixture.
+- With the mixer on low speed, beat in about ½ of the sour cream into the butter mixture.
+Then mix in about ½ of the flour mixture into the butter and sour cream mixture.
 Beat in the rest of the sour cream.
 Then turn the mixer off and carefully fold in the rest of the flour using a rubber spatula or wooden spoon. ***

 - If using frozen berries, in a separate bowl toss the berries with 2 teaspoons of flour.